H. Arnold Barton: Early life

 Barton was born of Swedish descent in Los Angeles, California, in 1929, the son of Sven Hildor Barton (1892–1972) and Marguerite Anna née Lemke (1901–1983).
-His paternal grandfather was born in Djursdala parish, Kalmar, Småland county, Sweden and emigrated to America in 1867.
+His paternal grandfather was born in Djursdala parish, Småland county, Sweden and emigrated to America in 1867.
 His paternal grandmother was born in Bollnäs parish, Hälsingland county and emigrated to America in 1889.
 His mother was a niece of Harry Edward Arnhold.

+He was married to Aina Barton (born 1925).

 Career

 Barton received his B.A. degree at Pomona College and his doctorate at Princeton University.
 Arnold Barton taught history at the University of Alberta, Edmonton, Alberta, Canada (1960 to 1963) and at the University of California, Santa Barbara (1963 to 1970).
 He taught at Southern Illinois University, Carbondale, Illinois, where he became professor in 1975 and from where he retired in 1996 as professor emeritus of history.

 After retiring he moved to Sweden.

-His research and writing covers a broad register, including Scandinavia in the era of the French Revolutionary-Napoleonic era, relations between homeland Swedes and Swedish Americans, and the Swedish-Norwegian union of 1814-1905.
-Barton has served on the boards of the Swedish-American Historical Society and the Swenson Swedish Immigration Research Center.
+His research and writing covers a broad register, including Scandinavia in the era of the French Revolutionary-Napoleonic era, relations between homeland Swedes and Swedish Americans, and the Swedish-Norwegian union of 1814–1905.
+Barton has served on the boards of the Swedish–American Historical Society and the Swenson Swedish Immigration Research Center.

 Between 1974 and 1990, Barton served as editor of the Swedish-American Historical Quarterly.